-Our initial shareholders currently hold 5,750,000 Class B ordinary shares (which we refer to as "founder shares" as further described herein), up to 750,000 of which are subject to forfeiture by our sponsor depending on the extent (if any) to which the underwriters' over-allotment option is exercised.
+Our initial shareholders currently hold 8,625,000 Class B ordinary shares (which we refer to as "founder shares" as further described herein), up to 1,125,000 of which are subject to forfeiture by our sponsor depending on the extent (if any) to which the underwriters' over-allotment option is exercised.
 The Class B ordinary shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination, or earlier at the option of the holder, on a one-for-one basis, subject to adjustment as provided herein.
 In the case that additional Class A ordinary shares, or equity-linked securities (as described herein), are issued or deemed issued in excess of the amounts issued in this offering and related to the closing of our initial business combination, the ratio at which the Class B ordinary shares will convert into Class A ordinary shares will be adjusted (unless the holders of a majority of the issued and outstanding Class B ordinary shares agree to waive such anti-dilution adjustment with respect to any such issuance or deemed issuance) so that the number of Class A ordinary shares issuable upon conversion of all Class B ordinary shares will equal, in the aggregate, 20% of the sum of all Class A ordinary shares issued and outstanding upon the completion of this offering, plus all Class A ordinary shares and equity-linked securities issued or deemed issued in connection with our initial business combination, excluding any shares or equity-linked securities issued, or to be issued, to any seller in the business combination.
 Prior to our initial business combination, holders of the Class B ordinary shares will have the right to appoint all of our directors and may remove members of the board of directors for any reason in any general meeting held prior to or in connection with the completion of our initial business combination.
-On any other matter submitted to a vote of our shareholders, holders of the Class B ordinary shares and holders of the Class A ordinary shares will vote together as a single class, except as required by law.
+On any other matter submitted to a vote of our shareholders, holders of the Class B ordinary shares and holders

 Currently, there is no public market for our units, Class A ordinary shares or warrants.
-We intend to apply to list our units on the Nasdaq Global Market (the "Nasdaq") under the symbol "WWAC.U" on or promptly after the date of this prospectus.
+We intend to apply to list our units on Nasdaq [•] (the "Nasdaq") under the symbol "WWAC.U" on or promptly after the date of this prospectus.
 We cannot guarantee that our securities will be approved for listing on Nasdaq.
-We expect the Class A ordinary shares and warrants constituting the units to begin separate trading on the 52nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless BofA Securities, Inc. and J.P.
-Morgan Securities LLC inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission (the "SEC") containing our audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
+We expect the Class A ordinary shares and warrants constituting the units to begin separate trading on the 52nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless BofA Securities, Inc. informs us of its decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission (the "SEC") containing our audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
 Once the securities constituting the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on Nasdaq under the symbols "WWAC" and "WWAC.WS," respectively.